AJ-Ianozi/Cards/readme.md

 ## Usage

+You can read the [API Documentation Online](https://aj-ianozi.github.io/Cards/toc_index.html) which has been generated with [ROBODoc](https://github.com/gumpu/ROBODoc).
+A copy of this is found in the `docs` folder, as well as `cards.ads` itself.
+I recommended reading through that.

 This library implements a tagged record named `Card`.
 Each card has a `Rank` and a `Suit`, with various functions to derive the value and color, as well as providing the ability to print.

 There is also an array of type card (`Card_List`) and a `Stack` of cards (derived from `Ada.Containers.Vectors.Vector`).